MK720-dev/ThAIrpy-/README.md

 ---
 ## Current Progress
 The project has successfully implemented an early-stage motion tracking system using TensorFlow MoveNet for human pose estimation.
-Here’s what’s been built:
+All the used scripts are in the Movenet folder.
+Here’s what’s been built so far:

+### `movenet.py`: Pose Estimation & Visualization
+The `movenet.py` script implements the core pose detection pipeline using TensorFlow's MoveNet model:

 **Pose Detection Pipeline**
 - Integrated MoveNet Lightning/Thunder models (TensorFlow Hub and TFLite formats).